 If you’re keen on a casual night out, see a theater production at the historic Tower District Theater.
 Or, for dinner and a show, Roger Rocka’s Dinner Theater will provide a memorable experience.

 There’s no way around it, Fresno in summer is hot.
-The average temperature usually hangs out in the 90s, with some days reaching over 100 degrees Fahrenheit.
-If you’re looking for cool Fresno tourist attractions to beat the heat, visiting the Island Water Park is a must.
+The average temperature usually hangs out in the 90°s (32°C), with some days reaching over 100 degrees Fahrenheit.
+If you’re looking for a tourist attraction in Fresno to beat the heat, the Island Water Park is where you should go.

-The park caters to all ages and is a fun place in Fresno to spend the day.
+The park caters to all ages and is one of the fun places in Fresno to spend the day.

-9 – See a game at Chukchansi Park
+15 – See a baseball game at Chukchansi Park

 Chukchansi Park is the home of Fresno’s minor league baseball team, the Fresno Grizzlies.

-The modern venue opened in 2002 and features great views of the field from every seat in the house.
-It also offers incredible panoramas of downtown Fresno’s skyline with stunning views of Sierra Mountains creeping up in the distance.
+The modern baseball stadium opened in 2002 features great views of the field from every seat in the house.
+It also offers incredible panoramas of downtown Fresno’s skyline with stunning views of the Sierra Mountains creeping up in the distance.

 The concession stands sell meals, snacks, and drinks.
-Enjoy a fun afternoon and a great American pastime by rooting for the local team.
+Enjoy a fun afternoon and mingle with locals while cherrying for the beloved Grizzlies.

 Apart from shopping, the movie theater, named Regal Edwards Theater, screens all the blockbuster hits.
 It even has 4DX and IMAX screens for the ultimate immersive cinematic experience.